budjb/grails-jersey-request-builder/README.md

 Changelog
 ---------
+**1.0.16**
+* Cleaned up UriBuilder a bit to support premade query string in RequestBuilder.

 **1.0.15**
 * Added flag that instructs Jersey whether to automatically follow redirects or not.
   Note that if a redirect status is encountered and not followed, an exception of